YVONNEANYANGO/trianglefinder/README.md

 # Triangle Finder
-this is a triangle type finder
+This is a triangle type finder
 ##### Application Name
 Triangle-Tracker Detector